mzazon/awesome-cloud-projects/aws/customer-service-chatbots-lex/customer-service-chatbots-lex.md

    echo "✅ Lambda function deployed: $LAMBDA_FUNCTION_ARN"
    ```

-   The Lambda function is now deployed and ready for integration with Amazon Lex.
+   The Lambda function is now deployed with the latest Python 3.12 runtime and ready for integration with Amazon Lex.
 The function ARN is stored for later use in configuring the chatbot's fulfillment capabilities, enabling real-time processing of customer service requests.

 5. **Create Amazon Lex Bot**: